YoshiyukiKono/Aiven_Kafka_Quickstart_with_Python/tutorial/aiven_kafka_ui.md

 ### Topic list

-Kafka's data feeds are exchanged between the sender (Producer) and the receiver (Consumer) via a specific "topic".
+Kafka's data feeds are sent from the sender (Producer) to the receiver (Consumer) via a specific "topic".

 Open the Kafka service details screen (Service View).
 From the "Topics" tab, you can check the topic list and status information as shown below.